AnymouseProphet/SpaceMono-LaTeX/README.md

 -------

-These instructions are for TeXLive 2021 but should work on older and newer versions and should work in *most* LaTeX distributions (MiKTex, MacTeX, PCTeX, et cetera) but I have not tried.
+These instructions are for TeXLive 2021 but should work on older and newer versions and should work in *most* LaTeX distributions (MiKTeX, MacTeX, PCTeX, et cetera) but I have not tried.

 Find your `TEXMF-LOCAL` tree.
 Consult your LaTeX documentation.
 On my system